Stephen-Seo/LudumDare43_SacrificesMustBeMade/README.md

 [The source code in this project is under the BSD 2-Clause "Simplified" license.](https://github.com/Stephen-Seo/LudumDare43_SacrificesMustBeMade/blob/master/LICENSE)

-[The assets in the assets/ directory is under the Creative Commons Attribution-ShareAlike 4.0 Internation license (CC BY-SA 4.0).](https://github.com/Stephen-Seo/LudumDare43_SacrificesMustBeMade/blob/master/assets/ASSETS_LICENSE)
+[The assets in the assets/ directory is under the Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0).](https://github.com/Stephen-Seo/LudumDare43_SacrificesMustBeMade/blob/master/assets/ASSETS_LICENSE)

 ## Playing the game